robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

                     _this.context.loadMainView();    <====== *****
                   }

-And to make this work, we'll need to define this *loadMainView()* function in the *app.js* Module and add it to the *context* object.
+To make this work, we'll need to define this *loadMainView()* function in the *app.js* Module and add it to the *context* object.

 Where in the *app.js* Module you define this function is up to you, but again, my preference would be